3ls3if/USB-Ports-Blocker-and-Unblocker/README.md

 [+] REQUIREMENTS:

-1. In order to use these tools you must have Administrator privilege in the windows computer.
+1. In order to use these tools you must have Administrator privilege in the windows computer (See the given pdf to activate the admin account).

 .
 .
 .